• Skip to main content

 The Master of Science in Respiratory Care Program has the following requirements for consideration for admission to the program:

-The Master of Science in Respiratory Care program is unable to accept applications from international students with F-1 visas at this time.
+The Master of Science in Respiratory Care program is unable to accept applications from international students with F-1 visas.

 Admission Factors